pluralsight/guides/published/front-end-javascript/ui-state-management-with-redux-in-angular-4/article.md

  * **Chain UI layout-specific actions with other events such as saving data server-side or changing a route**

 # Setup
- > The examples  below will be done with ng-boostrap since it's one of the most popular libraries with Angular 2 components for Bootstrap 4.
+ > The examples  below will be done with ng-bootstrap since it's one of the most popular libraries with Angular 2 components for Bootstrap 4.
 You can also implement these examples with other component libraries, such as [Material Design](https://github.com/angular/material2), by following the same design principles and making small adjustments to the code so that it works with the API of the corresponding library.

 ### Dependencies
  Below are the packages you need to install in order to start working: